-Effective July 1, 1989, all employees covered by this Agreement and permanently assigned to duties as canine officers will receive an annual TEC pay supplement in the amount of two hundred fifty dollars (\$250.00) for each fiscal year covered by this Agreement.
-Effective July 1, 1994, all employees covered by this Agreement and permanently assigned to ERT duties will receive an annual TEC supplement in the amount of two hundred fifty dollars (\$250.00).
+For the duration of this Agreement, all employees covered by this Agreement and permanently assigned to duties as canine officers, to ERT duties,, to duties as hostage negotiators or regional processing officers will receive an annual TEC supplement in the amount of Three Hundred Dollars (\$300.00).
 This sum will be paid in two (2) equal installments in July and December of each fiscal year covered by this Agreement and is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.